Florida Student Raped By Teacher Wins $49.3 Million Lawsuit

 A separate settlement was reached with the Miami school district for an undisclosed amount.
 In the lawsuit filed against the Florida school district, the attorneys for C.R.R. maintained that South Dade High School neglected to protect her from a teacher with a known history of inappropriate behavior with female students.

-The attorneys for the Florida student raped by her math teacher, John Leighton and Max Panoff, said Bresnniel Mones had tried to engage in an inappropriate relationship with another teenager girl from a different high school in the past.
+The attorneys for the Florida student raped by her math teacher, John Leighton and Max Panoff, said Bresnniel Mones had tried to engage in an inappropriate relationship with another teenage girl from a different high school in the past.

 The lawyers maintained the Florida teacher was attempting to “groom” the teenage girl by sending her text messages.
 The initial text messages were reportedly school related at first, but then took on a sexual tone and later included photos of the teacher’s genitals being sent to the student.